 Management is responsible for the other information.
-The other information comprises Management's Discussion and Analysis.
+The other information comprises the information contained in the Management's Discussion and Analysis filed with the relevant Canadian Securities Commissions.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.